 The average value of K was then used in the Brody-Fleming model for drawing solute redistribution profiles for the three Mg alloys in all locations.
 These experimentally obtained values of K for all major alloying elements are listed in Table 6.
-From the table, it is clear that, the average value of the partition coefficient decreases with the decrease of cooling rate.
+From the table, it is clear that the average value of the partition coefficient decreases with the decrease of cooling rate.

-The solute redistribution profiles at locations 1 and 6, for the major alloying elements of AZ91D, AM60B and AE44 are shown inFigure 9, Figure 10 and Figure 11, respectively.
-Open symbols represent the solute profile obtained from the experimental data sorted and treated through by the WIRS method and the closed symbols represent the curves calculated using the Brody-Fleming model [35].
+The solute redistribution profiles at locations 1 and 6, for the major alloying elements of AZ91D, AM60B, and AE44, are shown in Figures 9, 10, and 11, respectively.
+Open symbols represent the solute profile obtained from the experimental data sorted and treated by the WIRS method and the closed symbols represent the curves calculated using the Brody-Fleming model [35].